Reasonable notice/termination pay and severance are different. An employee is entitled to severance when:

-If an employee has been temporarily laid off and are entitled to receive employment insurance, the employee will still be able to go back to work afterwards.
+If an employee has been temporarily laid off and is entitled to receive employment insurance, the employee will still be able to go back to work afterwards.
 Receipt of employment insurance will not influence the employee’s ability to return to work once the temporary layoff has ended.

 Not necessarily.
 A temporary layoff does not, in and of itself, carry with it an entitlement to any benefits.

 If an employee has been terminated with just cause, they will not be entitled to reasonable notice or pay in lieu of notice.

 If an employee has been terminated without cause, they may be entitled to reasonable notice or pay in lieu of notice.

 If the termination is for just cause, the employee may want to seek legal advice.

 If an employer has legally placed an employee on a temporary layoff, the employee will not be entitled to reasonable notice.
 If you have questions about the legality of your layoff, you may want to seek legal advice.

 If the layoff was legal, employment insurance may be an option for the duration of the layoff.